Janiyash/Janiyash/README.md

 ---

 ## 🧩 Featured Projects
+🔹 **SaaS Platform**
+- Built a SaaS platform with secure authentication and subscription-based access
+- Implemented API key generation with usage tracking and analytics dashboard

+🔹 **KARM Services Platform**
+- Developed a service booking system with user management and request handling
+- Integrated automated email notifications for seamless communication

 🔹 **Art Gallery Management System**
-- PHP, MySQL, MVC Architecture
-- User authentication, artwork showcase, admin controls

-🔹 **Flight Management System**
-- Booking system with login & user management
+- Created a platform to showcase artworks with user enquiry functionality
-- Dynamic search and reservation handling

-🔹 **Medical Management System**
-- Online medicine ordering platform
-- Secure access with chatbot-assisted queries
+- Developed an admin panel for managing artworks and customer requests

 ---